the-road-to-learn-react/the-road-to-react/manuscript/react-modern/data-re-fetching.md

 };
 ~~~~~~~

-The initial search respects the search term now, so we'll implement data refetching.
-If the `searchTerm` changes, run the side-effect for the data fetching again.
-If `searchTerm` is not present (e.g. null, empty string, undefined), do nothing (as a more generalized condition):
+The initial search respects the search term now.
+If the `searchTerm` changes however, we need to run the side-effect for the data fetching again.
+In addition, if `searchTerm` is not present (e.g. null, empty string, undefined), do nothing (as a more generalized condition):

 {title="src/App.js",lang="javascript"}
 ~~~~~~~